ydaniv/inlinr/README.md

 `parent` is an optional argument that can be used for narrowing down the query, if `element` is a selector.
 `parent` can also be an element or a selector.

+Should you want to inline the specified values just configure it first before each call:

+    Inlinr.configure({ use_specified : true }).inline(element, parent)

+Should you want to *NOT* inline styles but simply get back an `Array` of style strings corresponding to the list of elements you supplied to `inline` then use `calculate`:

+    Inline.calculate(elements)

+If `elements` is a single `HTMLElement` then it's treated as an `Array` with a length of 1.
+If `elements` is a selector `String` then you'll get back an `Array` of containing the selected elements and all their descendants/

 License
 =======